SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/http-to-https-redirection.md

 ms.author: chrisda
 author: chrisda
 manager: scotv
-ms.date: 11/22/2016
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 5fb6a873-f3cf-4f82-87d1-2ff6e47a0080
-description: "Learn how to configure redirection for Outlook on the web in Exchange 2016 so http requests are automatically redirected to https."
+description: "Summary: Learn how to configure redirection for Outlook on the web in Exchange 2016 so http requests are automatically redirected to https."
 ---

 # Configure http to https redirection for Outlook on the web in Exchange 2016

-Learn how to configure redirection for Outlook on the web in Exchange 2016 so http requests are automatically redirected to https.
+ **Summary**: Learn how to configure redirection for Outlook on the web in Exchange 2016 so http requests are automatically redirected to https.

 By default in Exchange Server 2016, the URL https:// _\<ServerName\>_ redirects users to https://  _\<ServerName\>_/owa.
 But, if anyone tries to access Outlook on the web (formerly known as Outlook Web App) by using http:// _\<ServerName\>_ or http://  _\<ServerName\>_/owa, they'll get an error.